Principal Investigator (PI) Eligibility Administrative Procedures

 Newly hired faculty/researchers may request temporary PI status and may submit proposals/transfer applications without a UT Co-PI as long as the project’s start date is after their official start date.
 After their official start date, PI status becomes automatic.

 Retired/Emeritus Faculty do not receive automatic PI approval even if PI status was held before retirement.
 Exceptions for emeriti will be granted on a project-specific basis.
-Please complete the Emeritus portion of the Exception request form.
+Please specify faculty type as “Emeritus” when submitting a PI Exceptions Request.

 Postdoctoral fellows may serve as Co-PIs on sponsored projects, but may not serve in the role of PI.
 Postdoctoral fellows and adjunct faculty must seek a sponsoring PI who will submit necessary proposal documentation to OSP for review and endorsement.
 Should the proposal be funded, the sponsoring PI will assume budgetary and reporting responsibilities at the university level on behalf of the postdoctoral fellow or adjunct faculty member.